 Apostle Paul, before his conversion to Christianity, was a self-righteous Pharisee who zealously persecuted the newly formed Christian church.
 He was dedicated in his purpose to destroy all those who accepted Jesus Christ, and Paul was even involved in the murder of Stephen.
 He went from house to house dragging both male and female Christian believers off to prison and tried to get them to deny their faith in Christ.

 Both Pharaoh and Paul had free will in their everyday living and therefore they were responsible for their actions.
 However, there is a dramatic difference in how God dealt with Pharaoh and how He dealt with Paul.
 God allowed Pharaoh to remain hardened in his heart.
 However, God had mercy on Apostle Paul and he was powerfully and supernaturally converted to the Christian faith through his road to Damascus experience.
-This was because Paul was a chosen vessel of God (an Elect) to bear God’s name before the Gentiles, kings, and the children of Israel (Acts 9:15).
+This was because Paul was a chosen vessel of God (one of the 144,000 Firstfruits), chosen to bear God’s name before the Gentiles, kings, and the children of Israel (Acts 9:15).

 God chose to keep Pharaoh’s heart hardened but He chose to have mercy on Paul, according to His sovereign purpose.
 As Romans 9:18 says, ‘God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden’.
 Apostle Paul was predestined as one of God’s Elect to be saved in this life, according to God’s sovereign purpose for him, but it was not God’s sovereign purpose to save Pharaoh during this life, but during the next life.
 Pharaoh will first need to undergo God’s age-to-come righteous, refining Lake of Fire judgement when he rises at the Second Resurrection.
 This is when Pharaoh’s hardened unrepentant heart will be broken and he will humbly and joyfully accept, through the gift of God given faith, the true Gospel of Jesus Christ for the universal salvation of the whole world, and Pharaoh will be saved.